Dengzhongyang399/BcarCS/README.md

 ## Usage

    ### DataSets
-  The datasets used in out paper will be published later.
+  The processed datasets used in out paper will be published later.

+  You can also find the original datasets at https://github.com/xing-hu/EMSE-DeepCom

   And the `/data` folder need be included by `/keras`.